 As a business owner, it is essential that you are familiar with your financial records.
 Do not make the mistake of leaving the entire job to your accountant.

-While you will have to rely on your finance department for its technical expertise, you should be familiar with your company’s balance sheet, income statement and cash flow statement.
+While you will have to rely on your finance department for its technical expertise, you should be familiar with your company’s balance sheet, income statement, working capital loan gap, and cash flow statement.

 This is another area where an SME consultancy firm can be of great help.
 The consultant knows what banks and financial institutions look for when studying a company’s accounting records.